Rishi-Selarka/spenly-legal/privacy-policy.md

 - **Usage Data**: Information about how you use the app, including features accessed, time spent in the app, and interaction with the interface.
 - **Device Information**: Information about your mobile device, including device type, operating system, unique device identifiers, IP address, and mobile network information.

-### Tracking Data
+### Tracking Data and Advertising

-Our app uses Google AdMob for displaying advertisements.
+Our app uses Google AdMob to display personalized advertisements to non-Premium subscribers.
 AdMob may collect and process data about you, including:

 - Device identifiers
 - IP address